5afe/safe-core-sdk-demo/README.md

 # Account Abstraction demo app

-[The Safe{Core} Account Abstraction SDK](https://github.com/safe-global/account-abstraction-sdk) allows builders to add account abstraction functionality into their apps.
-This demo is an example on how to use our different packages (Auth Kit, OnRamp Kit & Relay Kit).
+[The Safe{Core} SDK](https://github.com/safe-global/safe-core-sdk) provides a suite of tools to interact with the Safe ecosystem.
+This demo app is an example of how to use our different packages (Auth Kit, OnRamp Kit & Relay Kit).

 See the [Safe{Core} Account Abstraction SDK Docs](https://docs.safe.global/learn/safe-core-account-abstraction-sdk) for more details.